Christ Church Cathedral Choir, Oxford, is nearly 500 years old and holds a unique place in the great English choral tradition.

-- To preserve, in perpetuity, a tradition of the best choral music at Christ Church, through endowment of 60% of its cost.
+- To preserve, in perpetuity, a tradition of world-class music at Christ Church.

-- To support, in partnership with the Friends of Christ Church Cathedral, ancillary facilities and projects, befitting a choir of such quality.
+- To support, in partnership with the Friends of Christ Church Cathedral, appropriate facilities and worthwhile projects befitting a choir of such repute and quality.

 We now seek the generosity of Members and Friends to help deliver this mission and invite donors and benefactors to engage with us in promoting this appeal.